 Keep in mind that underlayment and the other accessories needed tends to cost $4.00 to $5.00 per square foot.

 You will need to calculate the area, slope, and pitch of your roof.
 While roofs can be measured from the ground, you will probably want to climb up to get a more accurate number.
 Roofs with features like dormers and skylights are a little more complicated to measure, so don’t hesitate to call in a professional if you feel that you may not be able to get an accurate measurement on your own.
 You don’t want to be blindsided later.
 Use this guide from the International Association of Certified Home Inspectors to calculate your roofing needs.

 Though you may be tempted to skim a little off the price by hiring less expensive labor, you’re going to want nothing but a highly qualified licensed and experienced contractor installing your roof.
 It’s a demanding job that requires a technical knowledge base.
 Additionally, the old roof may need to be ripped off, which requires extra time and transportation of the used materials.

-Labor will cost you anywhere from $230 to $580 per roofing square.
+Labor will cost you anywhere from $2.30 to $5.80 per square foot.
 Keep in mind that roofing contractors have many expenses and generally make a 25% profit from their labor.